Parallaxed/ShippedtoYou/README.md

 ## Group Number: 2

 Welcome to the repository for the "Shipped to You" e-commerce website project.
-This project was developed by there Group Leader, as part of Group 2 at ICCT Cainta Campus.
+This project was developed by their Group members, as part of Group 2 at ICCT Cainta Main Campus.

 ### Project Overview
 The "Shipped to You" website is an e-commerce platform designed to provide a seamless shopping experience for users seeking the latest fashion trends.
 Shipped To You is your go-to destination for hassle-free online shopping.
 Designed with convenience in mind, our user-friendly website brings the latest fashion trends right to your fingertips.